Chrysocephalum semipapposum ssp. semipapposum

 - Flower colourBright yellow

-- FlowersDense clusters of small daisy flowerheads at the ends of stems.
+- FlowersDense clusters to 6 cm diam. of many hemispherical daisy flowerheads at the ends of stems.

 - Bird attractingNo